Fexcraft/FMT/README.md

   - cylinders
     - hollow cylinders
     - top offset and rotation
-  - texrect a/b (experimental)
-  - simple quads (experimental)
+    - segments, limit, rotation
   - markers
     - "biped" display
-  - and maybe in the future more
+  - more planned
 - unlimited* amount of loadable helper models or (img)frames
 - in-editor texture uv preview, adjustment and customisation
 - and more..